 Their bath and body section is made up of bespoke skincare products that include nutrient-dense face oil, plastic-free loofahs and exotic hand-crafted soaps, all of which would make pretty awesome eco-friendly gift ideas!
 So head on over to Baltic Marché to indulge a little.

 etee is one of the best eco friendly alternatives to Amazon.
 Their selection of zero waste products is next level.
 They make plastic-free living accessible to everyone.
 They’ve got beeswax wraps, zero waste toothpaste, refill cleaning products, you name it, they have it.

 They also carry a line of very innovative eco products that they manufacture themselves like their dishwashing liquid and their zero waste lip balm.

-etee is a local Toronto shop and all its items are 100% biodegradable and made with natural materials.
+etee is a local Toronto online zero waste shop and all its items are 100% biodegradable and made with natural materials.
 And when they ship you your goodies expect to get them plastic-free.

 The founder Steve, is a drummer and kayaker and started this shop to make difference in the world.
 All his products are super affordable and very high quality.
 They are able to keep prices down because they make a lot of their items and they can keep track of all of their manufacturing and there is no middle man, so you end up saving big time.

 They’ve eliminated 100 million plastic products and their beeswax wraps can be used up to 150 times.
 Make sure you clean them properly though.

 Green and Frugal make a lot of their own products (all in small batches, to keep them fresh) from cleaning to skincare to aromatherapy and even DIY they have you covered.
 I use their shampoo bars, they are so good.
 I also love all of their cleaning products especially the laundry detergent, which is sodium-based and super effective.
 The skincare products do not contain water which helps them stay away from toxic preservatives and emulsifiers.